-Over the last several years, we have completed numerous acquisitions, including most recently that of MainOne in Africa in April 2022, and GPX Global System's, Inc.'s India operations in September 2021.
-In 2022 we also announced our intention to acquire data centers from Entel, a leading Chilean telecommunications provider.
+Over the last several years, we have completed numerous acquisitions, including most recently that of four data centers in Chile from Entel, a leading Chilean telecommunications provider in 2022, MainOne in West Africa in April 2022, and GPX Global System's, Inc.'s India operations in September 2021.
 We expect to make additional acquisitions in the future, which may include (i) acquisitions of businesses, products, solutions or technologies that we believe to be complementary, (ii) acquisitions of new IBX data centers or real estate for development of new IBX data centers; (iii) acquisitions through investments in local data center operators; or (iv) acquisitions in new markets with higher risk profiles.
 We may pay for future acquisitions by using our existing cash resources (which may limit other potential uses of our cash), incurring additional debt (which may increase our interest expense, leverage and debt service requirements) and/or issuing shares (which may dilute our existing stockholders and have a negative effect on our earnings per share).
 Acquisitions expose us to potential risks, including: